 About the Collection

-City Archivist of Bristol from 1936 to 1971, to
+Archivist of Bristol from 1936 to 1971, to examine

-examine the Shrine's archives.
-She was confronted
+the Shrine's archives.
+She was confronted with what

-with what constituted the miscellaneous collection at
+constituted the miscellaneous collection at that time,

-material has been added, and much lost.
-During his
+added, and much lost.
+During his time as Master of the

-time as Master of the Guardians Fr Peter Cobb arranged
+Guardians Fr Peter Cobb arranged for a retired archivist,

-for a retired archivist, who was also a long-time pilgrim,
+who was also a long-time pilgrim, to take over the care

-to take over the care and development of the collection.
+and development of the collection.

 We try to expand the collection (especially to fill in gaps

-of the information contained in the records.
+much of the information contained in the records.

 Our top priority is to secure and preserve what remain